Courtney Hadwin: 2018–2019: America's Got Talent

-2019–present: Pandemic Hiatus and Debut as Singer/Songwriter
+2019–2025: Pandemic hiatus and debut as songwriter

-Following her performance of her original song "Pretty Little Thing" on AGT: The Champions, Hadwin's first EP appeared on 25 October 2019 titled "The Cover Sessions", which include live covers of "Sign of the Times" by Harry Styles, "Old Town Road" by Lil Nas X, "Sucker" by the Jonas Brothers, and "Someone You Loved" by Lewis Capaldi.
-She has been described as "an exceptional talent with a voice and spirit well beyond her years."
-When an interviewer asked her about her artistic influences, she said, "From Little Richard, James Brown to Janis Joplin, Mick Jagger....
+After her performance (when she was 14) of her original song "Pretty Little Thing" on America's Got Talent: The Champions, Hadwin's first EP was released on 25 October 2019 titled "The Cover Sessions", which includes live covers of "Sign of the Times" by Harry Styles, "Old Town Road" by Lil Nas X, "Sucker" by the Jonas Brothers, and "Someone You Loved" by Lewis Capaldi.
+She has been described as being "an exceptional talent with a voice and spirit well beyond her years."
+When an interviewer asked her about her artistic influences, she said, "From Little Richard, James Brown to Janis Joplin, Mick Jagger...
 It's a really long list!"

+Hadwin was slated to perform at the Woodstock 50 music festival which was planned for the 50th anniversary weekend of the original Woodstock Music and Art Fair.
+Unfortunately, the event organizers encountered significant difficulties in finding a venue (given the disastrous Woodstock '99 festival) and that and a combination of other funding and management problems led to the cancellation of the event.

-The COVID-19 pandemic severely limited the live performance of music, causing, or contributing to, the cancellation of many planned music festivals and concert tours, and releases of new albums, for years.
-During this hiatus, Hadwin released a cover of John Lennon's song "Happy Xmas (War Is Over)" on November 20, 2020 to both YouTube and music streaming services.
+The COVID-19 pandemic severely limited the live performance of music, and caused or contributed to the cancellation of many music festivals, concert tours and new album releases for years.
+During the hiatus, Hadwin released a cover of John Lennon's song "Happy Xmas (War Is Over)" on 20 November 2020 to YouTube and music streaming services.

-On February 24, 2023, Hadwin released her new original Single, "Breakable", written by her and Kevin Bowe, her producer, on both YouTube and music streaming services.
-Apparently, during this period, Hadwin parted company with the label which inherited her account after Simon Cowell's Syco Music label ceased operations, as evidenced by a comment from Hadwin in response to a fan's (YouTube user 'Hal Dayley') comment mentioning 'Simon' on her YouTube channel post of her latest music video, 'Breakable', to which she responded "It’s all me for this one completely independent finally doing it MY WAY".
+Hadwin was signed to perform at the FM4 Frequency Festival music festival in 2021.
+However, the festival was cancelled again.
+At some unknown point, she parted company with the label which inherited her account after Simon Cowell's Syco Music label ceased operations, as evidenced by a comment from Hadwin in response to a fan's (YouTube user 'Hal Dayley') comment mentioning 'Simon' on her YouTube channel post of her first music video released in 2023, 'Breakable'.
+She responded to the comment, "It’s all me for this one completely independent finally doing it MY WAY."